baconjs/bacon.jquery/README.md

 ## Automatic tests

-Use the `run-tests` script to run all tests.
+Use the `npm test` to run all tests.

 Tests include mocha tests under the `test` directory (currently just a placeholder test), and mocha browser tests under the `browsertest`